 The Maldives are located close to the equator, south-west of Sri Lanka and India, and therefore have a tropical climate.
 This means that the temperature is approximately 28–30 degrees all year round, and the water temperature hardly ever dips below 28 degrees.

 However, the Maldives have two seasons: a dry season and a rainy season.

-The rainy season extends from May to October.
+The rainy season extends from May to November.
 During this period, it is still hot, but more cloudy, and you may experience rain on a daily basis.
 The south-westerly Hulhangu monsoon blows tropical rain across the archipelago, especially over the southernmost islands.
 However, you should not expect day-long rain, but brief, heavy showers, often followed by sun.
 Due to the increased rain, humidity is higher during this period.
-September and October are the rainiest months, and thunder may also occur.